scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

 Let's see how to find, install and use a gem.

 ## Finding gems
-Two main plaecs to look when searching for a gem are [RubyGems][ruby-gems] and [Ruby Toolbox][ruby-toolbox].
+Two main places to look when searching for a gem are [RubyGems][ruby-gems] and [Ruby Toolbox][ruby-toolbox].

 [ruby-gems]: http://rubygems.org/
 [ruby-toolbox]: https://www.ruby-toolbox.com/

-I often just simply google around for what I want to do, read StackOverflow for suggestions, and then look at the gem's github repo to see if it's what I want.
+I often just simply Google around for what I want to do, read StackOverflow for suggestions, and then look at the gem's github repo to see if it's what I want.